-You can always just use gravel for your driveway or patio, but even if you add something else, driveway rock can be used as a base anyway.
+You can always just use gravel for your driveway or patio, but even if you add something else, driveway rock can be for a base anyway.
 If you do use gravel then you need to add a weed barrier as well.

 Base gravel is a great option that consists of a recipe made specifically for a gravel base.
 The stone is usually fairly small and the package is a mixture of multiple different rocks to give your base a good mix.

 Base gravel comes in multiple sizes.
-The size is usually mentioned on the bag but it also will have a number that can help you find it.
-A number three base gravel is a safe choice though number two can be used too.
+The size is usually on the bag but it also will have a number that can help you find it.
+A number three base gravel is a safe choice though number two is okay.

 Crushed stone is man-made gravel created by taking larger stones and crushing them to create a finer mixture of rock.
 It is often used to make cement and concrete as an aggregate but it can also be used alone.